 Public consultation: November 2017 to January 2018

-This will give the public the opportunity to discuss the draft preferred options proposed in the strategy report with the Environment Agency.
-Communities will have the opportunity to view information, look at the final options, ask questions and provide valuable input to the project team.
+This gave the public the opportunity to discuss the draft preferred options proposed in the strategy report with the Environment Agency.
+Communities had the opportunity to view information, look at the final options, ask questions and provide valuable input to the project team.